silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

 You should register something with a `start()` method.

-## Differences from SilverStripe 3
+## Differences from Silverstripe CMS 3

-In SilverStripe 3, logging was based on the Zend Log module.
+In Silverstripe CMS 3, logging was based on the Zend Log module.
 Customisations were added using `SS_Log::add_writer()`.
 This function no longer works, and any Zend Log writers will need to be replaced with Monolog handlers.
 Fortunately, a range of handlers are available, both in the core package and in add-ons.
 See the [Monolog documentation](https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md) for more information.